pedrojunqueira/sql/t-sql/Window_Function.md

 `rows/range`

-all of them are option arguments for aggregate functions
+all of them are optional arguments for aggregate functions

 the `partition` argument will define the "window" where the aggregation will happen.

-On the example above it want the sum for each employeeNumber then it is possible to partition it.
+On the example above if you want the sum the total attendance for each employeeNumber then it is possible by partitioning it.

 ```sql
 select A.EmployeeNumber, A.AttendanceMonth,